microsoft/WhatTheHack/055-AzureADandAADB2B/README.md

 - Register an application with Azure Active Directory
 - Invite a guest user to an Azure Active Directory tenant
 - Integrate Azure Active Directory authentication into an Azure App Service using App Service Authentication (EasyAuth)
-- Understand how to integrate Azure Active Directory authentication into an application (SPA / ASP.NET /Desktop, etc.) via code.
+- Understand how to integrate Azure Active Directory authentication into an application (ASP.Net / SPA / Desktop, etc.) via code.
 - Deploy your Azure Active Directory authenticated application to Azure